walac/walac.github.io/_posts/2015-01-03-mercurial-for-git-lovers.md

 more advanced commands from day one.

 * When you install git, you have all you need, all commands you need are there.
-Mercurial, in the other hand,
+Mercurial, on the other hand,
 [operates in a very different way](https://gregoryszorc.com/blog/2013/05/12/thoughts-on-mercurial-%28and-git%29/).
 It just ships with some basic commands, delegating most of the more advanced stuff to extensions.
 So you have to dig to find the extensions that enable the Mercurial approach to commands you love in git.

-* There is nothing like git branches parallel in Mercurial, and 9/10 of git users' workflow rely heavily on branches (more on that later).
+* There is no equivalent to git branches in Mercurial, and 9/10 of git users' workflows rely heavily on branches (more on that later).

-Most of the day to day commands in Mercurial are quite similar to git, like [clone](https://selenic.com/hg/help/clone) and [commit](https://selenic.com/hg/help/commit).
+Most of the day-to-day commands in Mercurial are quite similar to git, like [clone](https://selenic.com/hg/help/clone) and [commit](https://selenic.com/hg/help/commit).
 Some others have very different names, like [git revert](https://git-scm.com/docs/git-revert), which in Mercurial